coshinen/blog/pages/quotes.md

 > Mahatma Gandhi:
 > * First they ignore you, then they laugh at you, then they fight you, then you win.

+> George Orwell:
+> * The very concept of objective truth is fading out of the world.
+> Lies will pass into history.

 > THE SEVEN COMMANDMENTS, Animal Farm:
 > * ALL ANIMALS ARE EQUAL BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS.
 > * FOUR LEGS GOOD, TWO LEGS BAD.